JereKuusela/valheim-world_edit_commands/README.md

 - `useeffect=id,flag`: Effect when used.
 For random rotation, use 1 as the flag.

 `tweak_spawner`:
+- `faction=text`: Determines which creatures are considered hostile.
 - `farradius=meters`: Radius for `maxtotal`.
 - `respawn=seconds`: Respawn time.
 - `levelchance=percent`: Level up chance (from 0 to 100).
+- `maxlevel=number`: Maximum level (level 1 = no star).
+- `minlevel=number`: Minimum level (level 1 = no star).
 - `maxnear=number`: Maximum amount of spawns within the `nearradius`.
 - `maxtotal=number`: Maximum amount of spawns within the `farradius`.
 - `nearradius=meters`: Radius for `maxnear`.
 - `respawn=seconds`: Respawn time.
-- `spawn=id,weight,minlevel,maxlevel,faction,health`: Spawned item or object.
+- `spawn=id,weight,minlevel,maxlevel,health`: Spawned item or object.
 Weight is the relative chance compared to other spawns.
 - `spawncondition=flag`: Sum up: 1 = day only, 2 = night only, 4 = ground only.
 - `spawneffect=id,flag`: Effect when the spawn happens.
 For random rotation, use 1 as the flag.
+- `spawnhealth=number`: Overrides the creature health.
 - `spawnradius=meters`: Maximum spawn radius.
 - `triggerdistance=meters`: Required distance to activate the spawner.